FallenCrystal/Playwright-Kotlin/README.md

 I don't constrain the coding style.
 You might see repeated code and so on.

-I do not provide any support for this.
+I do not provide any support for this project.
 You can fork it and make changes.

 ## How It Works